cu-mkp/research-teaching-companion/content/resources/digital/_index.md

 ## Assessment and Evaluation Tools
 Tools for assessing digital literacy, developed in collaboration with Columbia University’s Center for Teaching and Learning.
 - [The Digital Literacy Competency Calculator (DLCC)](https://ccnmtl.github.io/digital-literacy/), a web-based tool for representing the connection between digital literacy competencies and the teaching and learning practices that produce them.
-This tool was developed in collaboration with Columbia's Center for Teaching and Learning as part of the course offering, [Spring 2017: What is a Book?](https://www.makingandknowing.org/wp-content/uploads/2019/10/Website-Syllabus_Digital_course.pdf).
+This tool was developed in collaboration with Columbia's Center for Teaching and Learning as part of the course offering, [Spring 2017: [_What is a Book in the 21st Century?
+Working with Historical Texts in a Digital Environment_](https://www.makingandknowing.org/wp-content/uploads/2019/10/Website-Syllabus_Digital_course.pdf).
      - See also the [“White Paper: Digital Literacy Competency Calculator: Rationale and Process”](https://docs.google.com/document/d/11Em2vX-jJw_4QoP62STwVo1i5cNi81ARft9j7gOQsoA/edit?usp=sharing).
      - The [DLCC for Spring 2017: What is a Book?](https://cu-mkp.github.io/diglit-gr8975/)

 ## Making and Knowing Digital Courses and Collaborations
+### Making and Knowing Project Digital Humanities Courses
+See the [Syllabi Resources Page](/resources/syllabi.md) for details about the courses _What is a Book in the 21st Century?
+Working with Historical Texts in a Digital Environment_ and _Transforming Texts: Textual Analysis, Literary Modeling, and Visualization_.

+### Minimal Computing and the Making and Knowing Project
+The Making and Knowing Project worked with Alex Gil and Terry Catapano to employ the website publication tool based on [minimal computing principles](http://go-dh.github.io/mincomp/), [Ed](https://minicomp.github.io/ed/), to prototype the edition of Ms. Fr.
+640, [_Secrets of Craft and Nature_](https://edition640.makingandknowing.org/#/).
+In 2017, students in the Making and Knowing Project course _What is a Book in the 21st Century?
+Working with Historical Texts in a Digital Environment_ created a [minimal digital edition of the working English translation of BnF Ms. Fr.
+640](https://cu-mkp.github.io/GR8975-edition/).

 ### Ms. Fr.
 640 in Virtual and Augmented Reality
-The Columbia University Computer Graphics and User Interfaces Lab (CGUI), led by Professor Steven Feiner, has developed an augmented reality (AR) toolset to complement the digital critical edition.
+The Columbia University Computer Graphics and User Interfaces Lab (CGUI), led by Professor Steven Feiner, developed an augmented reality (AR) toolset to complement _Secrets of Craft and Nature_.
 These interactive tools help communicate the practice-based experiential knowledge generated in the Making and Knowing lab, allowing readers to experience the process of historical techniques through cutting-edge visualization technologies, including Microsoft HoloLens and Google Tango devices.

 CGUI Research Assistant Samantha Siu developed a mobile app that allows users to add impromptu notes, take video, and capture photos while viewing items or undertaking an experiment in the Project laboratory.
-For their final project in GU4031: Transforming Texts, a student group collaborated with Samantha to test her application and develop a test database in which the entire process of following a recipe and the corresponding user’s annotation at each step is readily available.
+For their final project in _Transforming Texts_, a student group collaborated with Samantha to test her application and develop a test database in which the entire process of following a recipe and the corresponding user’s annotation at each step is readily available.

 **Explore the AR tools developed by the students**
 - [Hovering swatches](https://vimeo.com/user101162788)